spikers/C1.17_blind_date/README.md

 # c1.17_blind_date
 ##What We Do
 We take the planning out of first dates.
-Our platform connects users with an activity and restaurant so you don't have to plan.
+Our platform connects users with an activity and restaurant so that there's less pressure and less planning.

 ##Demographic
 Young, urban professionals who are tech-savvy and looking for a fun and low-stress way to meet new people and try new things.